 I served this with some cornbread scones and I loved the savory twist on what would typically be a sweet snack.
 The jam was also delicious spread on a fluffy buttermilk biscuit the following morning, along with a couple of eggs.

-Two of my boys really liked the jam and my biggest tomato-lover didn’t care for it.
+Two of my boys really liked the jam and, go figure, my biggest tomato-lover didn’t care for it.
 He told me that would rather just eat the tomatoes plain.
 This shouldn’t come as a surprise to me though, as this child can easily put away a pint of grape tomatoes in the blink of an eye and he rarely likes them in combination with any other foods.

 - 2 lbs ripe roma tomatoes cored and roughly chopped